karimfady/Arch_Project1/README.md

    Earlier versions of the **shifter module** produced incorrect outputs for shift-related instructions (`sll`, `srl`, `sra`).
 After debugging, the shifter logic was fixed and is now working as expected.

 4. **Data Memory Access**:
    The initial data memory implementation had issues with reading multiple addresses concurrently.
-This was resolved by implementing **two memory units**—one for instruction fetch and one for data memory—improving memory access efficiency and reducing latency.
+This was resolved by implementing **two memory units** ; one for instruction fetch and one for data memory ; improving memory access efficiency and reducing latency.

 ---